corygold-dev/FocusFit/README.md

 - **30 Office-Friendly Exercises**: Upper body, lower body, and mobility routines
 - **Multiple Difficulty Levels**: Easy, medium, and hard options to match your fitness level
 - **Equipment Support**: Desk, chair, bodyweight, TRX, kettlebells, pull-up bars, and resistance bands
-- **Exercise Customization**: Exclude exercises you don't want to do
+- **Exercise Customization**: Choose which exercises to include/exclude from your workouts
+- **Background Timer**: Exercise timer continues running even when phone is locked
 - **Step-by-Step Instructions**: Clear, detailed instructions for each exercise
 - **Real-time Guidance**: Countdown timers and progress tracking
 - **Workout History**: Track all your completed workouts